UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 | OpenAI ViT-L/14  | ![opanai-ViT-L14-sushi](assets/images/team-33/openAI-ViT-L:14-sushi.png)  |
 | LAION ViT-L/14-400m  | ![laion-ViT-L14-sushi](assets/images/team-33/laion-L:14-sushi.png)  |

 All models do fairly well here, with the majority of the attention hotspot focusing on the sushi rolls at the bottom left of the photo.
 One potential reason for the consistency is that food, particularly sushi, is generally well photographed and published on social media, perhaps increasing the representation of sushi-like photos in the pre-training datasets.
+The models do well despite the fact that we didn't include the prefix "A photo of" in the prompt, demonstrating the CLIP text encoder's capability to perform without caption-like text encodings.

-For some reason, the LAION ViT-B/14 has many small attention artifacts throughout the image.
+For some reason, the LAION ViT-L/14 has many small attention artifacts throughout the image.
+There's no direct explanation that can be derived from this, other than the fact that no attention mechanism is foolproof.
+Maybe the larger model size and increased number of tranformer models caused the LAION ViT-L/14 to learn incorrect context associations, such as identifying white areas (the table) with sushi.

 Let's see how the attention shifts with other prompts:

-#### Experiment 5
+#### Experiment 2b

 Prompt: "an egg"